jukobo/jukobo.github.io/index.markdown

        height="350">
 _Figure 3: Jitterplot over the prostitution incidents for each police department._

-Looking at the different districts, we observe that there are clearly more incidents during the evening and night hours compared to the daytime in most districts.
+Looking at the different districts, we observe that there are clearly more incidents during the evening and night hours compared to the daytime in most districts, which we also discovered in _figure 1_.
 Additionally, we notice a distinct pattern where weekdays, particularly Tuesday, Wednesday, and Thursday, has the highest density of incidents.
-These observations are just like those found in the first figure above, but here we see that almost each district also has this distribution.
+These observations are just like those found in the first figure above (_figure 1_), but here we see that almost each district also has this distribution.
 It can therefore be concluded that it is not an outlier responsible for the overall distribution, but a tendency for all districts.

 When examining each district individually, it becomes evident that Mission, Northern, and Tenderloin are among the districts with the highest number of incidents, while the Park district has so few that they can be easily counted.